City puts itself at the forefront of research and innovation partnerships with business.

 If you are interested in learning about City’s expertise and current research in Cybersecurity, please contact the director of Industrial Doctoral Training Program in Cybersecurity Prof Lorenzo Strigini.

-The Cass Entrepreneurship Fund is a £10 million venture capital fund, providing growth equity to early stage companies with high growth potential.
+The Bayes Entrepreneurship Fund is a £10 million venture capital fund, providing growth equity to early stage companies with high growth potential.

 Initial investments typically range from £100,000 to £500,000, depending on the stage of the development, structure and financing requirements of the investee company.
 Businesses should have some revenue traction and will have typically received an initial round of concept-stage or seed funding.

-The Cass Entrepreneurship Fund is based at the Peter Cullum Centre for Entrepreneurship, which can also offer flexible workspace to promising businesses founded by Cass alumni.
+The Bayes Entrepreneurship Fund is based at the Peter Cullum Centre for Entrepreneurship, which can also offer flexible workspace to promising businesses founded by Bayes alumni.

 Read more about our investment criteria and process plus our portfolio of existing companies.